dustinpfister/blog_posts/_posts/js-parseint.md

 layout: post
 categories: js
 id: 449
-updated: 2019-05-15 22:08:45
+updated: 2020-06-07 11:31:09
-version: 1.7
+version: 1.8
 ---

-In javaScript [parseInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) is one of several ways to convert a string to a number. parseInt does convert a string or number to an integer, but technically it is still a float as all numbers in javaScript a double precision floating point numbers.
+In javaScript [parseInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) is one of several ways to [convert a string to a number as an integer](https://www.geeksforgeeks.org/javascript-parseint-with-examples/).
+The parseInt method does convert a string or number to an [integer](https://en.wikipedia.org/wiki/Integer), but technically it is still a float as all numbers in [javaScript are double precision floating point numbers](https://en.wikipedia.org/wiki/IEEE_754).
 So it is really just a float with the fraction part removed.
 There are other was to parse to an integer, or float in javaScript as well so lets take a look at the options.

 <!-- more -->